Monday, January 3, 2022

 The mortician overdid Grandpa's makeup

-which cracked like desert topsoil around his hairline.
+which cracked like desert topsoil at his hairline.

 I half-expected him to rise up